 Find a Professional Employer Organization in Peru

-When you hire through a professional employer organization in Peru — which can also be referred to as a PEO — you avoid the need to incorporate a local entity, enjoy guaranteed compliance from the provider with local regulations, and are able to get to work in only the time it takes to find the staff you need.
-As part of a compliance guarantee, your provider will take care of a range of legal and administrative concerns, including managing the salaries of staff, and as such is often referred to as a PEO payroll company.
+When you hire through a PEO or professional employer organization in Peru — which can also be referred to as a PEO — you avoid the need to incorporate a local entity, enjoy guaranteed compliance from the provider with local regulations.
+Your provider will take care of a range of legal and administrative concerns, including managing the salaries of staff, and as such is often referred to as a PEO payroll company.

-Biz Latin Hub can help you with a Professional Employer Organization in Peru or elsewhere in the region, as we have a network of 18 dedicated local offices throughout Latin America and the Caribbean.
-Our array of back office services is designed to support you, from legal compliance and accountancy to company formation and anything else you may need.
+Biz Latin Hub can help you with a PEO or Professional Employer Organization in Peru or elsewhere in the region, as we have a network of 18 dedicated local offices throughout Latin America and the Caribbean.
+Our array of back office services is designed to support you, from legal compliance to company formation in Peru and anything else you may need.

-Reasons to consider a Professional Employer Organization in Peru
+Reasons to consider a PEO, or Professional Employer Organization in Peru

 Peru is perhaps best known as an investment destination because of the opportunities available in the mining sector, with the country sitting on large reserves of copper and gold.
-In 2021, investment in the mining sector hit $5.24 billion (all figures in USD).
+By 2021, investment in the mining sector alone hit $5.24 billion (all figures in USD).

 An infographic titled "Perú: Market Snapshot."
 It showcases a waving Peruvian flag in the background and includes information: Population - 34M, GDP - USD $242 Billion, GDP per Capita (PPP) - USD $15,893, Capital City - Lima, Major Exports - Copper Ore, Gold, Petroleum Gas.
 Focuses on closely held corporations in Peru.